 To do this in your spreadsheet, you need to convert the scores to the right categories like we did with our pass or fail example.
 However, because there are three categories (Detractor, Promoter and Passive) instead of just two, it’s not possible with a single

-IF statement to group countries into regions using IF and OR
+How to group countries into regions using IF and OR

 Imagine you want to label certain countries as being part of a region.

-IF to assign values that are “USA” or “Canada” as “Domestic”.
-Anything that doesn’t match is assigned “Rest of World”.
+IF to assign values that are “USA” or “Canada” as “Domestic” and everything else as “Rest of World”.

-=if(OR(A2=“USA”,A2=“Canada”),“Domestic”, “Rest of World”)
+"Rest of World")

 Calculating the number of days between two dates can be a pain.
 Maybe you need to know the number of days between now and a launch, or a daily rate of change.

-Google’s DATEDIF() function makes life much simpler.
+The DATEDIF() function makes life much simpler.
 Provide it with a Start Date, End Date and Unit (e.g Y for year, M for month, D for day) and it will tell you the quantity (of years, months, or days) between them.

 Combining with the NOW() function which returns the current date and time, it’s easy to show the number of days between now and a specified date in the future:

 TODAY() which returns just the date rather than date and time.

-- WEEKNUM() returns what week of the year it is when provided with a date
+WEEKNUM()- this returns what week of the year it is when provided with a date

-- WEEKDAY() returns what day of the week it is as a number
+WEEKDAY()- this returns what day of the week it is as a number

-Now your data can function at new heights (pun intended) with your newfound Google Sheets expertise.
+Now your data can function (pun intended) at new heights with your newfound Google Sheets expertise.
 Life just got a little easier.

-Learn more about Google Sheets Functions:
+Learn more about Google Sheets Functions

 - Importing data into Google Sheets using IMPORTXML